biojava/biojava.github.io/_wikis/Dazzle:writeplugin.md

 How to write your own Dazzle plugin
 ===================================

-Each Dazzle plugin has to implement several interfaces.
-Here we will show how to implement a Dazzle plugin that supports the DAS - features
+Each Dazzle plugin has to implement certain interfaces.
+Here we will show how to implement a Dazzle plugin that supports the DAS - features command, using the GFFFeatureSource interface.
+There are also other plugin mechanisms in Dazzle, but for the moment let's only consider this one.
-command:

 The Interface that needs to be implemented is the [GFFFeatureSource](http://www.derkholm.net/svn/repos/dazzle/trunk/src/org/biojava/servlets/dazzle/datasource/GFFFeatureSource.java)